-Students can take part in three Trócaire Awards Programmes, based on global justice issues.
+Students can take part in Trócaire Awards Programmes, based on global justice issues.

 BETTER WORLD AWARD

 This is an award that recognises the work and learning that takes place each year while exploring Trócaire’s Lenten theme.
-As you go through the Lenten stories and activities with your pupils, please remember to keep the children’s work or record their activities for the Trócaire Better World Award.
+This year, as you explore the issue of climate change and climate justice with your class, record the work and activities carried out by the children’s for the Trócaire Better World Award.

 BWA ENTRY IDEAS